edbennett/snakemake-novice-lattice/episodes/awkward.md

 - Understand how Snakemake being built on Python allows us to work around some shortcomings of Snakemake in some use cases.
 - Understand how to handle trickier metadata and input file lookups.
-- Understand how to handle nested Python directory structures
+- Be able to avoid Snakemake re-running a rule when this is not wanted.

 ::::::::::::::::::::::::::::::::::::::::::::::::::